BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 * certbot.kubernetes.secrets.aws/elb-dns-name
 * certbot.kubernetes.secrets.aws/elb-region
 * certbot.kubernetes.secrets.aws/cloud-front
+* certbot.kubernetes.secrets.aws/s3-bucket

 Certificates are requested when the 'tls' annotation with a secretName is present on the Ingress.

 Ingresses annotated with the `certbot.kubernetes.secrets.aws/cloud-front` annotation will get a CNAME record with the CloudFront url on each "www" domain name.
 CNAME's are not suitable to be set on apex domain names.
 Certificate will be uploaded to ACM on AWS and will be renewed.
-Initial CloudFront setup is still needed.
+Initial CloudFront setup and deletion is still needed.
+Annotation `certbot.kubernetes.secrets.aws/s3-bucket` has to be the corresponding bucket from which the files are hosted behind CloudFront.
+Both need to be present in order to successfully renew certificates.

 ```
 kind: Ingress